Lesson 1 Images

 Text description of the meridional transport image.

 The image depicts a section of Earth's globe focusing on North and Central America, illustrating the concept of heat transfer between various latitudes.
-A large arrow labeled "Net Radiation Deficit" points upward away from the polar region.
+A large arrow labeled "Net Radiation Deficit" points upward away from the polar region into space.
 Red arrows labeled "Atmospheric Transport" and orange arrows labeled "Oceanic Transport" curve from the equator toward the poles, indicating the direction of heat transfer.
-In the lower right corner, a yellow arrow labeled "Net Radiation Surplus" points toward the globe.
-The background is black, enhancing the visibility of the arrows and labels.
+In the lower right corner, a yellow arrow labeled "Net Radiation Surplus" points toward the equatorial regions.
 A text block in yellow describes the process of meridional heat transfer due to heat gain in the tropics and loss at the poles.

 Gulf Stream